Eschatologue/CM_wiki/docs/class/druid/moon.md

 ### Level 6: Improved Circle Forms

-While in a Wild Shape form, you gain the following benefits:
+While in a **:material-paw: Wild Shape** form, you gain the following benefits:

-**Lunar Radiance**{ .inl } Each of your attacks in a Wild Shape form can deal its normal damage type or Radiant damage.
+**Lunar Radiance**{ .inl } Each of your attacks in a **:material-paw: Wild Shape** form can deal its normal damage type or Radiant damage.
 You make this choice each time you hit with those attacks.

 **Increased Toughness**{ .inl } You can add your Wisdom modifier to your Constitution saving throws.